-The situation changes when using artificial magnetic dissipation, as shown in figure (18).
-The left panel shows the magnetic field profiles for several values of α_B compared with the profiles for the standard run and that using Euler Potentials.
+profiles for several values of α_B compared with the profiles for the basic SPH-MHD run and that using Euler Potentials.
 Clearly a normal value for artificial magnetic dissipation leads to a large dissipation of magnetic field over the simulation time (e.g. close to the Hubble time).
 The right panels show the profiles artificially normalized at large radius.
 Clearly the self similarity of the profiles is lost.
-Therefore it looks like that the use of artificially dissipation as a regularization scheme is not a good choice for cosmological simulations.
-Additional it points out that physical dissipation might play an important role in determining the shape of the magnetic field profile in galaxy clusters.
+Therefore it appears that the use of artificially dissipation as a regularization scheme is not a good choice for cosmological simulations.
+Additionally it points out that true physical dissipation might play an important role in determining the shape of the magnetic field profile in galaxy clusters.
+Here, transport processes, cosmic rays, turbulence (especially at unresolved scales) and reconnection of magnetic field lines are not well understood, especially within the ICM.
+As the micro-physical origin of most of them are far outside the scales which can be ever reached by cosmological simulations, future work will have to include them as approximative, sub-grid models, possibly motivated by small scale numerical experiments.